Black+Decker Powerseries+ 20V Review

 Trial 3 (if needed) | ✖ |

 This lightweight unit was able to suck up 73% of debris on low pile carpet in our admittedly very difficult stress test.
-The Gen5detect was able to suck up 96%.
-The price mentioned above difference is 6x, but the percentage difference is just 1.3x better in favor of the much more expensive Dyson in this stress test.
-This data, and the price perspective it illustrates, reinforces our belief that this little Powerseries+ outperforms its price point — and that's also why we're reviewing it.
+For comparison, the much more expensive Gen5detect was able to suck up 96%.
+These two machines have a 6x price difference, but the percentage performance difference is just 1.3x better than the much more expensive Dyson in this stress test.
+This data, and the price perspective it illustrates, reinforces our belief that this little Powerseries+ outperforms its price point.

 High Pile

 On high pile carpets, the snowplow theme is even more prevalent as the head sinks into the plush carpet, letting the Cheerios and rice float high above the bottom of the cleaner head.
-This model managed to suck up only 24% of the sand, rice, and Cheerios, which was far below our pickup rate average of 43% in our high pile carpet test.
+This model managed to suck up only 24% of al debris, which was far below our pickup rate average in our high pile carpet test.

 Black+Decker Powerseries+ 20V | |